AlanLuu/lox-go/README.md

 - Various methods and fields to work with gzip files are defined under a built-in class called `gzip`, which is documented [here](./doc/gzip.md)
 - Various methods and fields to work with logging are defined under a built-in class called `log`, which is documented [here](./doc/log.md)
 - Various methods and fields to work with network requests are defined under a built-in class called `net`, which is documented [here](./doc/net.md)
+- Various methods for priority queues are defined under a built-in class called `pqueue`, which is documented [here](./doc/pqueue.md)
 - Various methods to work with regular expressions are defined under a built-in class called `regex`, which is documented [here](./doc/regex.md)
 - Various methods and fields to work with dates are defined under a built-in class called `Date`, which is documented [here](./doc/Date.md)
 - Various methods and fields to work with durations are defined under a built-in class called `Duration`, which is documented [here](./doc/Duration.md)